Ledmington/circuit_finder/README.md

 ### Optimizations
  - Add the possibility to use the complete set of logic gates to further reduce the circuit size
- - Since, the reusability of common parts may help in reducing circuit size in an actual CPU, add the option to merge together different circuits (this could be expanded to create little full ALU circuits)
+ - Since, the reusability of common parts may help in reducing circuit size in an actual CPU, add the option to merge together different circuits (this could be expanded to create little complete ALU circuits)

+### Documentation and cleaner API
+Currently, the javadoc comments are present only in some critical methods of some specific classes without any criterion.

+## How to contribute?
+Pull requests and bug reports are always welcome.

+If you want to add a specific function, open an issue explaining what it does with examples and maybe some links to existing implementations.